tier4/AWML/tools/auto_labeling_3d/README.md

 )
 ```

-- Make the info file to filter the objects which do not use for pseudo T4dataset and ensemble filtered results.
+- Make the info file to filter the objects which do not use for auto-labeled T4Dataset and ensemble filtered results.

 ```sh
 python tools/auto_labeling_3d/filter_objects/ensemble_infos.py --config {config_file} --work-dir {path to output}